chps-dev/chps/CHPs.md

 #### Support Secrets via File

-The classic 12-factor app manifesto advocated for storing config in environment variables.
+The classic 12-factor app manifesto advocated for storing configuration in environment variables.
 This led to a lot of container images supporting secrets being passed in this manner.
 This is generally [considered bad advice](https://blog.arcjet.com/storing-secrets-in-env-vars-considered-harmful/) now, as they are easily exposed (for example in log output).